 Article contributed by Jim Breeze - Flange Products Product Manager at Parker Hannifin, Instrumentation Products Division Europe.

 There are many reasons why bolts should be included in material specification, particularly in the oil & gas and petrochemical industry.
-In this latest blog from the Process Control team, we present an overview on items for consideration that may not always be considered for a commodity part.
+In this latest blog from the Process Control team, we present an overview on items for consideration that may not always be considered for a commodity part.1.
+High chloride environments are extremely corrosive.

 It can be a false economy if inferior materials are chosen for the bolts, rather than corrosion resistant alloys.
 In highly exposed environments, 6Mo is often specified by engineers for instrumentation systems, including tubing, manifold, gauge and fittings.
 However, bolts may seem like the last piece of the jigsaw - a tiny part of an overall system - but if the wrong material is specified, this could lead to the whole system’s downfall.
-Corrosion of the bolts in a hook up could lead to stress corrosion and cracking, causing them to snap, which results in catastrophic failure and the potential for accident and injury.
+Corrosion of the bolts in a hook up could lead to stress corrosion and cracking, causing them to snap, which results in catastrophic failure and the potential for accident and injury.3.
+An inferior material specification can cause maintenance issues.

 The third reason is that inferior material specification can cause maintenance issues too.
 Corrosion to the bolts can be so rapid that by the time it is noticed, the bolts simply cannot be replaced.
 Instead, they have to be sawn off, potentially causing expensive damage to the instrument tubing system.